Silence and Noise: Self-censorship and Opinion Expression on Social Media

 \textit{The bad thing is that people will get a false sense of reality.
 So if your entire school community, teachers, and family—if everybody thinks the same way, you have no connection to reality because you're living in an echo chamber. ...
 It is bad for objective reality because it is harder to understand the points of view of people who disagree with you.} --P09 \end{quote}

-\textbf{Harm and violence incitement.} Reinforcement of extreme views can also lead to increased potential for real-world harm, including misinformation and aggressive behaviors.
+\textbf{Incitement to harm and violence.} Reinforcement of extreme views can also lead to increased potential for real-world harm, including misinformation and aggressive behaviors.
 Participants stressed that continuous affirmation of extremist or harmful opinions on social media can normalize aggressive attitudes, which might manifest in offline violence or harmful actions.

 \begin{quote} \textit{Because when you're hiding behind a screen, you don't know how something you said is going to affect somebody else.
 You don't know what's going on in their life.
 What if their comment is the thing that drove them over the edge, whether it's suicide, or doing something crazy like shooting up a school.} --P06 \end{quote}